 Styes don't usually last very long.
 From their first appearance to being completely healed, a stye may only last 1-2 weeks, normally after 3-4 days the stye will slowly start to drain itself, clearing up on its own after 10 -14 days.

 In the event that the infection subsides, but the Meibomian gland does not drain, the resulting mass is called a chalazion.
 This is essentially a dormant stye that is no longer infected, but still filled with fluid.
 This may drain on its own over time, or may need to be excised by a doctor.

-Moorefield's eye hospital has a helpful patient information leaflet on styes with you can view r download
+Moorefield's Eye Hospital has a helpful patient information leaflet on styes which you can view and download

 How To Treat A Stye